LOADING ...

 Now I share the memory family and friends

-all of the lives lost that day
+Remembering all of the lives lost day

-Is a memory that cuts a knife.
+Is a that cuts like a knife.

 Videos